-5 tips to respectfully decline a job offer due to salary
+11 tips to decline a job offer due to salary (+example)

-However, this is just a general recommendation so let’s take a look at what steps you can take on how to decline a job offer due to low salary and make the entire process as painless as possible both for yourself and the hiring manager.
+Let’s take a look at what steps you can take on how to decline a job offer due to a low salary and make the entire process as painless as possible both for yourself and the hiring manager.

 Table of Contents